 - 1 bunch (12 to 14 oz/340g to 400g) dinosaur kale, stems removed and finely sliced

-Boil spaghetti in lightly salted water until al dented, about 8 to 10 minutes or according to packaging instruction.
+- Boil spaghetti in lightly salted water until al dente, about 8 to 10 minutes or according to packaging instruction.

 I am excited to show you our fully completed service patio at the side of the house.
 After two weeks of back breaking soil work and brick laying, it is finally done.
 We are really pleased at the way it turned out.
 Now, I have a sunny spot for my vegetable container gardening.
 So far, I have eggplant, zucchini, broccoli, patty pan squash, orange bell peppers, and 3 varieties of tomatoes in those pots.
 For now, there are only 3 types of herbs on the shelf – basil, mint, and thyme.
 Will put putting in more.